 Each student is required to pay TShs.
-10,000/= for the cost of Identity Card.
+10,000/= for Identity Card issuance.
 This amount is paid once per year.
 Replacement for a lost Identity Card shall be done after obtaining a police loss report and payment of TShs.
-10,000/= for Tanzanian citizen or USD 10 for foreign students.
+10,000/= for Tanzanian citizens or USD 10 for foreign students.